 If you keep your VPN on, it will serve as a 24/7 passive defense against anyone attempting to access your data.
 Whether you’re working, sleeping, or walking the dog, an always-on VPN can help thwart potential attacks.
-As you browse, it also increases your privacy and provides unencumbered access to the whole internet.
+As you browse, it also increases your privacy and provides unrestricted access to the whole internet.

 When to turn on your VPN